md-sahil-11/SpotDraftAssignment/README.md

 * File can be shared with both authenticated and unauthenticated(external users) users using using sharable link.
 * Invitation mail for authenticated user.
 * Invited user and unauthenticated(external) users can add comments/replies related to the PDF file.
+* Responsive design should be implemented to support various devices and screen sizes.

 ## Extra backend features
 * Like/Unlike comments and replies apis.